By Kirra Grimes

-A heavy object had been used to make a large dint in one section of the skate ramp, rendering it unsafe to skate on.
+Unbroken bottles were left scattered around the site, including one just a few centimetres away from a rubbish bin; and a heavy object had been used to make a large dint in one section of the skate ramp, rendering it unsafe to skate on.

-A regular visitor to the skatepark, Jess said litter was an ongoing issue, despite easy access to a large rubbish bin, and that users of the Korumburra Showgrounds including dog walkers had often taken it upon themselves to pick up rubbish.
+A regular visitor to the skatepark, Jess said litter was an ongoing issue, despite easy access to a large rubbish bin; and that users of the Korumburra Showgrounds, including dog walkers, had often taken it upon themselves to pick up rubbish.

-But smashing bottles and damaging equipment in an apparently deliberate show of
+But smashing bottles and damaging equipment, in an apparently deliberate show of

-disregard for the safety of skatepark users was more concerning, and “disheartening,” said Jess.
+disregard for the safety of skatepark users, was more concerning, and “disheartening,” said Jess.

 “It’s a public space and a lot of kids use it, and if they’re going to fall over anywhere, it’s going to be a skatepark, so we don’t want broken glass around when that happens.

 “My kids beg me to go the skatepark every day, so I don’t want to have to stop using it.
-But I don’t want to have to bring a broom with me to clean it up every time either.”
+But I don’t want to have to bring a broom with me to clean it up every time either!”

 Jess was at a loss as to how to prevent similar incidents happening again, but hoped raising awareness of the value of the facility to local kids and families would encourage greater respect.

-“Korumburra shouldn’t be a town where we have to have CCTV and I don’t think we should waste police resources on it.
+“Korumburra shouldn’t be a town where we have to have CCTV and I don’t think we should waste police resources on littering.
 It’s just about saying to whoever’s done it to have some respect for neighbours and the community.